robinvalk/robinvalk.github.io/content/posts/my-blog-setup.md

 One of the blogs I'm always looking forward to read is https://berthub.eu/articles/.
 This guy knows what he is talking about and somehow manages to find interesting topics everywhere.
 The blog itself is easy to read as it's very clean and "peaceful".

-So what you do when you get a bit jealous?!
+So what you do when you get jealous of another blog setup?!
 You copy their setup!
 No that's not exactly what I did but I did check what system he is using.
 The sourcecode contained the following snippet:

 ```html
 <meta name="generator" content="Hugo 0.102.3" />